OWASP/www-policy/operational/events.md

 # General Policies

 ## Event Teams
 Events shall be organized, managed, and led by an Event Team.
-Global Events are organized by a per event [Progam Team](/www-policy/operational/program-team) and are selected through a competitive application process.
+Global Events are organized by a per event [Program Team](/www-policy/operational/program-team) and are selected through a competitive application process.
 Regional and Local Events may organize their team at their discretion; however it is a requirement that Event Team members also be OWASP Members.
 Leaders of these Teams should strive to involve both longtime and new members of the OWASP Community.
 Events should be transparent of who is on its Event Team.
 Members of Event Teams will be not compensated for their volunteer work but shall receive a conference pass for the event organized.

 ## Content
 Events offer unique opportunities for potential speakers to share their views with AppSec leaders in the OWASP Community.
 Where possible organizing teams should source content through a blind review process to ensure the highest integrity and objectivity in its selection.
 All calls for papers, training, and registration must be open and promoted to the public.